dwhGmbH/covid19_model_family/immunity_waning_model/readme.md

 #### variant_data.csv
 contains a time-line of the SARS-CoV-2 variant split.
 It was created ourselves by smoothing the information on  [https://gisaid.org/] with logistic growth curves.

-## License
-The developers attribute the Creative Commons NonCommercial 4.0 International (CC BY-NC 4.0) license for the source code.